 Through our Youth & Family programs, National Park Trust provides fully immersive park experiences, removing common obstacles including a lack of funding for transportation and educational resources.
 We get kids to parks.

 These transformative experiences go beyond the school curriculum — park experiences bring us close to ourselves and expand who we are and could possibly be.
 Together, we can redefine what it means to be a park steward.
 We can inspire the next generation of caretakers, advocates, stargazers, climbers, paddlers, naturalists, historians, scientists, educators, and dreamers.

 During COVID-19, we designed our innovative Buddy Bison Creative Learning Program to bring parks to kids.
 Click here to check out our virtual resources through the Buddy Bison Creative Learning Program.

 We want everyone to experience the endless possibilities of our parks.

 Buddy Bison School Program

 Our Buddy Bison School Program provides outdoor recreation opportunities and environmental education for elementary and middle schools in under-served communities.
 Through in-person and distance learning resources, National Park Trust provides experiences for students to learn from park rangers, naturalists, and other outdoor education professionals.

 Kids to Parks Day

-The goal of the Buddy Bison Youth Leadership Program is to promote National Park Trust’s mission of preserving parks today and creating park stewards for tomorrow.
-Buddy Bison Youth Leaders are volunteers, grades 4 – 12, who educate children and families across the country about the benefits of our natural, cultural, and historical parks — because kids need parks and parks need kids!
+The Park Trust Youth Leadership Program works with young people nationwide to promote our mission of preserving parks today and creating park stewards for tomorrow.
+Known as Student Ambassadors, kids in grades 4 – 12 educate children and families across the country about the benefits of our natural, cultural, and historical parks — because kids need parks and parks need kids!